Azure/fta-cloudarchitecture/README.md

 ## 1:many sessions

-This presentation and content is written and delivered by FastTrack for Azure engineers who work closely with customers in 1:1 engagements to design, configure and deploy solutions in Azure.
-Our customers' projects include some of the largest, most complex and most critical workloads deployed into Public Cloud today.
+This presentation and content is written and delivered by Microsoft FastTrack for Azure engineers who work closely with customers in 1:1 engagements to design, configure and deploy solutions in Azure.
+Our customers' projects include some of the largest, most complex and critical workloads deployed into public cloud today.
 Our goal in a _1:many_ session is to pass on generalized advice based on "real world" experience delivering thousands of engagements and hundreds of successful production deployments in Azure.

 Hopefully the richness of our content will make up for our lack of presentation skills (we often don't use slides).
 Expect fast moving highly-technical content, strong opinions (held lightly) and honest views on the good, the bad, the ugly.

-> 📖 Visit **[Microsoft FastTrack for Azure]** to learn more about FastTrack
+> 📖 Visit [Microsoft FastTrack for Azure] to learn more about FastTrack

 ## Azure Well-Architected Framework